 While there are no stats on homeless musicians, the number of homeless in the US is estimated at over 550k.

 Multiple scenes of the “Umbrella” Video were shot on the streets of Skid Row.

 "When I started researching homelessness statistics, I found that close to 40% of homeless are African American.
 These stats are staggering because blacks only make up 14% of the US population.
 Plus, 61% of homeless persons are men and boys."

-talent and inventiveness.
-Full Circle features guest appearances by guitarists Al McKay (Earth, Wind & Fire), Bruce Conte (Tower of Power) and smooth jazz piano virtuoso Kevin Toney.
-The album consists of numerous smooth jazz stylings including, 'Foot Steps,' a tribute to his son entitled 'When Jadon Smiles,' and 'Night Riders,' the album's first single, remixed by legendary keyboardist Jeff Lorber.
+Delano is not new to the music scene and his first solo offering was his critically acclaimed album entitled Full Circle.
+It featured guest appearances by guitarists Al McKay (Earth, Wind & Fire), Bruce Conte (Tower of Power), and smooth jazz piano virtuoso Kevin Toney.
+The album consists of numerous smooth jazz stylings, including "Footsteps," a tribute to his son entitled 'When Jadon Smiles," and "Night Riders," the album's first single, remixed by legendary keyboardist Jeff Lorber.

 Since Full Circle, Delano has released a Christmas album aptly titled First Christmas; the R&B flavored, My So Fine, the updated My So Fine Uploaded, "Help Yourself" single that was featured on the Woodward Compilation 9 Mile Road album, IV album, and the single, "Where Will You Go" which is a cover of Babyface's popular hit.